Carmelites: Foundation of the Order on Mount Carmel

-From hermits to brothers
+From hermits to friars

 Back in Europe, the hermits of Carmel encountered many difficulties.
 Their eremitic life did not adapt well to their new settlements, they were scattered in different nations, and they found themselves in "competition" with other mendicant orders.
-The Pope, who decided on a vast restructuring of the mendicant orders, wished to bring them all together under the direction of two major orders: the Order of Friars Minor and the Order of Preachers.
-Indeed, in 1215 the Fourth Lateran Council decided to end the proliferation of new mendicant orders and to group the existing ones under the two primary mendicant orders.
-In 1274 the Second Council of Lyon abolished all the mendicant orders that were founded after 1215, and only four mendicant orders remained: the Franciscans, Dominicans, Carmelites, and Augustinians.
+Pope Innocent III wished to bring the mendicant orders all together under the direction of the Order of Friars Minor and the Order of Preachers.
+In 1215, the Fourth Lateran Council decided to group the existing Mendicant orders under the two primary ones.
+In 1274 the Second Council of Lyon disestablished all mendicant orders that were founded after 1215; only four remained: the Franciscans, the Order of Preachers, the Carmelites, and the Augustinians.
 The Carmelites, barely spared, had to change their way of life from eremitic to mendicant.

-Gradually, during the 13th century, Carmelite hermits returning from Mount Carmel resettled throughout Europe, e. g. in Cyprus, Sicily, Italy, England, and southern France.
+Gradually, during the 13th century, Carmelite hermits returning from Mount Carmel resettled throughout Europe, e.g. in Cyprus, Sicily, Italy, England, and southern France.
 Some dates and locations are known: